 Avila added that Gutzmer will focus on his roles as president of technical product development for Schaeffler Group and executive vice president of Schaeffler Group Automotive.

 Since 2008, Boehm had been a business consultant, when left as CEO of Peguform GmbH -- automotive-interiors and plastics supplier -- after the company was sold to Austria's Polytec Group.
 He was responsible for steering Peguform through a restructuring process between 2005 and the end of 2008, allowing the company to return to profit before its eventual sale to Polytec.

-Boehm started out at aluminum producer Alcan, where his responsibilities included oversight of the piston business. [via autonews - sub. required]
+Boehm held various senior positions between 1999 and 2005 at Federal Mogul, a supplier of engine components for the auto industry.
+Boehm started his career at aluminum producer Alcan, where his responsibilities included oversight of the company’s piston business.